-The Unique Device Identification (UDI) system was introduced under the MDR/IVDR to facilitate easier identification and traceability of medical devices.
-The European Commission has launched a UDI helpdesk to support economic operators in meeting their UDI obligations.
-These include UDI assignment, labelling, and registration of devices.
-The helpdesk will also provide support in usage of the European Medical Devices Nomenclature (EMDN).
+The MDR and IVDR introduced the Unique Device Identification (UDI) system to allow for the easier identification and traceability of medical devices.
+The UDI helpdesk aims to support economic operators in meeting their UDI obligations.